-Examples work really well as lead magnets because people are searching for examples all the time, in all different industries.
+Examples work well as lead magnets because people are searching for examples all the time in all different industries.

 For instance, Bidsketch (a proposal software) uses a Sample Client Proposal as a lead magnet.

-In fact, you could turn one of your popular posts into a lead-generating machine by optimizing it for “[your keyword] + examples”, and then adding an example lead magnet as a content upgrade.
+You could turn one of your popular posts into a lead-generating machine by optimizing it for “[your keyword] + examples” and then adding an example lead magnet as a content upgrade.

-Scripts are great lead magnets if your buyer persona needs something to help them speak or write.
+Scripts are great lead magnet examples if your buyer persona needs something to help them speak or write.

 For instance, if they need help prepping for a job interview, you could offer a script for pitching themselves to a potential employer.

-Another great example is this popular lead magnet created by Marcus Krieg: 3 Persuasive Video Scripts You Can Steal.
+Another great lead magnet example is this popular lead magnet created by Marcus Krieg: 3 Persuasive Video Scripts You Can Steal.

-A really popular type of lead magnet is the toolkit.
+A trendy type of lead magnet idea is the toolkit.
 Why?
 Because everyone wants to know what tools the pros use!

 The best part about toolkits is that you can usually become an affiliate for those products.
-So not only does the toolkit provide a really useful resource to your visitors, but it can also generate additional revenue for your business.
+Not only does the toolkit provide a handy resource to your visitors, but it can also generate additional revenue for your business.

 8. Web App

-A web app is a free tool that lives on your site, and which requires a login to use.
+A web app is a free tool that lives on your site and requires a login.
 Of course, users have to sign up by email to get the login.

-For example, Bryan Harris created this web app called ListGoal, which is completely free to use.
-However, when you sign up for it, Bryan gets your permission to email you.
+For example, Bryan Harris created a web app called ListGoal, which is free to use.
+However, Bryan gets your permission to email you when you sign up for it.

 9. Resource List

-Lists of resources are really valuable because they are huge time savers.
-Whenever you pull all of the best stuff together, you’re saving your users a ton of research time.
+Lists of resources are valuable because they’re huge time savers.
+Whenever you pull all of the best stuff together, you save your users a lot of research time.

-My Giant Guest Blogging Index has been a huge hit for that very reason.
-For someone looking to write guest posts, all the tough research has been done for them.
+My Giant Guest Blogging Index has been a massive hit for that reason.
+All the research has been done for someone looking to write guest posts.

-Calendars can also be extremely useful in a variety of industries.
+Calendars can also be helpful in a variety of industries.

-For example, if you’re in the fitness industry like Blogilates, you could offer a workout calendar.
-That way, your users don’t have to think about what exercises to do each day, because you’ve already mapped it out for them.
+For example, if you’re in the fitness industry, like Blogilates, you could offer a workout calendar.
+That way, your users don’t have to think about what exercises to do daily because you’ve already mapped it out for them.

-Similar to a calendar is a plan that you’ve mapped out for someone on a daily, weekly, or monthly basis.
+Similar to a calendar is a daily, weekly, or monthly plan you’ve mapped out for someone.

 For example, 5 Free Meal Plans is a great lead magnet for a busy mom who is struggling to find the time to figure out what’s for dinner every night.

-Your lead magnet could even be a blank planner that the user fills in with their own plan.
-These blank planners are really useful too because they make it easier for people to organize themselves.
+Your lead magnet could be a blank planner the user fills in with their plan.
+These blank planners are also useful because they make organizing easier for people.

-Mayi Carles sells these attractive planners, but she could just as easily give away a digital sample as a lead magnet to whet your appetite for more.
+Mayi Carles sells these attractive planners, but they could just as easily give away a digital sample as a lead magnet to whet your appetite for more.

 A worksheet (or workbook) is similar to a planner, except that it usually helps people to complete a specific exercise or figure something out.

-A perfect medium for this is an editable workbook that someone can simply download and fill out right on their computer.
-Teachable has a really great, in-depth tutorial on using Adobe InDesign to create a workbook lead magnet.
+A perfect medium for this is an editable workbook that someone can download and fill out on their computer.
+Teachable has a great, in-depth tutorial on using Adobe InDesign to create a workbook lead magnet.

-A printable is especially great if you are in a creative field and your users want something attractive that they can print out.
+A printable is especially great if you’re in a creative field and your users want something attractive that they can print out.

-Or, perhaps your user needs to print something out so that it is handy when they need it, such as a shopping list or a grocery list, like this one from Rustic Redhead.
+Or, your user needs to print something out to be handy when they need it, such as a shopping list or a grocery list, like this one from Rustic Redhead.

 14. Inspiration File

 Does your user need inspiration?
-People search the internet for inspiration all the time, so why not give it to them as a neatly packaged lead magnet!
+People always search the internet for inspiration, so why not give it to them as a neatly packaged lead magnet?

-This Logo Design Inspiration eBook, for example, is perfect for a designer seeking inspiration for their next logo.
+This Logo Design Inspiration eBook, for example, is perfect for designers seeking inspiration for their next logo.

 While inspiration files generally offer visual inspiration, prompts help to inspire by giving you ideas to think about.

-VWO has some great calculators on their site that could be packaged as lead magnets too.
-For example, this A/B Split Test Significance Calculator comes in handy for any marketer looking to see whether they have enough traffic to collect any significant data.
+VWO has some great calculators on their site which could also be a great lead magnet idea.
+For example, this A/B Split Test Significance Calculator is handy for any marketer looking to see whether they have enough traffic to collect important data.

-People often search for generators that they can use to create something quickly, without having to think.
-If a generator would be useful for your audience, you should consider gating it.
+People often search for generators to create something quickly without thinking.
+If a generator is useful for your audience, consider gating it.

-HubSpot has a useful blog topic generator on their site.
+HubSpot has a useful blog topic generator on its site.
 They aren’t using it as a lead magnet, but they certainly could if they wanted to.

-Spreadsheets can be used to create all kinds of useful resources.
-They’re basically a programming tool, right at your fingertips!
+Spreadsheets can be used to create all kinds of valuable resources.
+They’re a programming tool right at your fingertips!

 DebtHelper uses a free budget spreadsheet to collect email subscribers.
 They even include a bonus video guide on how to use the spreadsheet.

-There are tons of recipes freely available on the internet, so you might not think of this as a good lead magnet idea.
-However, you’d be surprised at how many people will opt in for your curated recipes.
+Many recipes are freely available on the internet, so you might consider this a bad lead magnet idea.
+However, you’d be surprised how many people will optin for your curated recipes.

 Educational Lead Magnet Ideas

-Educational lead magnets teach users about a specific topic that is highly relevant to your offerings.
+Educational lead magnets teach users about a highly relevant topic to your offerings.
 These lead magnets help users to understand why they need your product or service, so they’ll be primed to buy.

 20. Gated Content

 One thing you can do is to gate the second half of a long blog post.
-You can do this quite easily with OptinMonster by using one of our inline optin form templates + our Content Lock feature.
+You can do this easily with OptinMonster by using one of our inline optin lead magnet templates + our Content Lock feature.

 If you go with gated content, you may also want to learn how to create a paywall.
 That will reserve premium content for paying subscribers and generate more passive income for your site.

-A tutorial is any piece of content that teaches how to do one specific thing.
-It could be a video, or simply a PDF download with a numbered list of steps.
+A tutorial is any content that teaches how to do one specific thing.
+It could be a video or a PDF download with a numbered list of steps.

-David Siteman Garland’s 7 Proven Steps to Creating, Promoting & Profiting from Online Courses seems to be working really well for him– he’s been using it for quite some time now, although it was probably very quick to create.
+David Siteman Garland’s 7 Proven Steps to Creating, Promoting & Profiting from Online Courses seems to work well for him– he’s been using it for quite some time now, although it was probably quick to create.

-I don’t generally recommend using eBooks as a lead magnet. eBooks don’t convert as well as checklists or cheatsheets since they tend to be lengthy and difficult to consume.
+We don’t generally recommend eBooks as a lead magnet. eBooks don’t convert as well as checklists or cheatsheets since they’re lengthy and difficult to consume.

 However, sometimes an eBook can work.
-For it to work, what you need is a really strong benefit.
+For it to work, what you need is a solid benefit.
 Why should someone take the time to read your eBook?

-Derek Halpern’s eBook Get 5,000 Subscribers features a benefit that is irresistible to his target market.
+Derek Halpern’s eBook Get 5,000 Subscribers features an irresistible benefit to their target market.

 Still, if someone can achieve the same result from a simple checklist, then, by all means, give them a checklist instead.
-It’s really not worth spending weeks to write an entire eBook when you can get better conversions from a PDF that took you 20 minutes to put together.
+It’s not worth spending weeks writing an entire eBook when you can get better conversions from a PDF that took you 20 minutes to create.

 You may also want to check out this post on how to make an ebook popup to get even more leads from your ebook.

-A guide is similar to an eBook in that it is a lengthier lead magnet to create.
-However, guides can work really well when you use them as the nurturing part of your sales funnel to educate prospects on why they should buy from you.
+A guide is similar to an eBook because iit’s a lengthier lead magnet to create.
+However, guides can work well when you use them as the nurturing part of your sales funnel to educate prospects on why they should buy from you.

-That being said, I’d encourage you to create some un-gated guides on your site.
-At OptinMonster, we like to call these “mega guides”.
+That said, I’d encourage you to create some un-gated guides on your site.
+At OptinMonster, we like to call these “mega guides.”

 We’ve used mega guides on OptinMonster and our other web properties with great success because they generate a ton of organic search traffic.
-Check out our Definitive Guide to Email Marketing as an example– it is freely available with no email optin required.
+Check out our Definitive Guide to Email Marketing as an example; it’s freely available with no email optin required.

-Reports are particularly good lead magnets for B2B businesses, but they can also work in any industry that relies on data, statistics or research.
+Reports are perfect lead magnets for B2B businesses, but they can also work in any industry that relies on data, statistics, or research.

-You can either do the research and collect the data yourself, or you can pull together data from various sources into one, comprehensive report.
+You can either research and collect the data yourself or pull together data from various sources into one comprehensive report.

-Here are a couple of examples of report lead magnets…
+Here are a couple of report lead magnet examples:

-2016 Gartner Magic Quadrant for CRM Lead Management– the great thing about this report is that it has been “updated for 2016”, so at the time of this writing, it is fresh and new.
+2016 Gartner Magic Quadrant for CRM Lead Management: the great thing about this report is that it has been “updated for 2016”, so at the time of this writing, it’s fresh and new.

-Infographics are usually the type of content you’d think to use for driving website visitors since they do so well on social media.
-However, they also work very well as educational lead magnets.
+Infographics are the content you’d likely use to drive website visitors since they do so well on social media.
+However, they also work well as educational lead magnets.

-Think about it: many people need to visualize a concept before they can fully understand it.
-So instead of giving users a bunch of boring text to sift through, why not illustrate your point with an infographic?
-This extra level of detail will make your lead magnet stand out so much more.
+Think about it: many people need to visualize a concept before fully understanding it.
+Instead of giving users a bunch of boring text to sift through, why not illustrate your point with an infographic?
+This extra detail will make your lead magnet stand out so much more.

-Here’s an example of an infographic that explains the habits of successful people vs. unsuccessful people.
+Here’s an example of an infographic explaining successful and unsuccessful people’s habits.

-Don’t you think this infographic makes the concept that much more memorable and easy to digest than a plain text PDF would?
+Does this infographic make the concept more memorable and easy to digest than a plain text PDF?

 26. Educational Video

-If you want to take your lead magnet one step further than an infographic, create a video!
+Create a video to take your lead magnet further than an infographic!

-But the best part is, videos have a higher perceived value, making them that much more irresistible.
+But the best part is videos have a higher perceived value, making them more irresistible.